-After the discovery of gold at California’s Sutter’s MIll in 1848, the scramble was on to make your way West to grab onto your slice of the American Dream.
+After the discovery of gold at California’s Sutter’s Mill in 1848, the biggest migration in world history was on, with all compasses aimed toward the western United States by those in search of newfound fortune.
 After facing many challenges on their journey west, many early pioneers were not prepared to conquer the Sierra Nevada range.
-As you might imagine after walking your way across the majority of the West, many were travel weary and running dangerously low on supplies, which made settling in the lush river-side Carson Valley an enticing final destination.
+Those who walked their way across the Great Basin were travel-weary and running dangerously low on supplies, which made settling in the lush riverside Carson Valley an enticing destination.

 In June of 1850, Abner Blackburn and Hampton Beatie—members of the Mormon Battalion—established a temporary trading post on the west side of Carson Valley.
-Here, they would go on to document tons of compelling stories about the region, so intriguing that it would entice their Salt Lake City employer John Reese and his nephew Stephan Kinsey to relocate to the Nevada Territory in 1851.
+The compelling stories about the region they documented proved so intriguing that they would soon entice their Salt Lake City employer, John Reese and his nephew Stephan Kinsey, to relocate to Nevada Territory in 1851.

-This region was situated along the Carson Route of the California Trail, in the foothills of the eastern Sierra.
-Blackburn and Beatie put together a modest “Mormon Station trading post.
+This region was situated along the Carson Route of the California Trail, in the foothills of the Sierra Nevada.
+Blackburn and Beatie put together a modest “Mormon Station trading post.”
 Later, the property also featured a motel and blacksmith shop to repair emigrant wagons.
-During this time Mormon Apostle Orson Hyde was appointed to serve as this predominantly Mormon community’s spiritual leader, who named the community Genoa.
+During this time Mormon Apostle Orson Hyde was appointed to serve as this predominantly Mormon community’s spiritual leader, who named the community Genoa (which they pronounced “juh-NO-uh”).
 As the Comstock Lode was discovered around this same time, Genoa remained an important center of activity for freight and passenger traffic.

-As Nevada’s oldest community, you better believe you’re in for some truly compelling history at Mormon Station State Historic Park.
-Situated in the heart of old town Genoa, plan on exploring the town’s rich history, two museums, great restaurants, gift and antique stores, hiking trails, and wildlife viewing ops.
-A reconstructed version of the original 1851 Mormon Station trading post that burned in 1910 begs to be explored, with the addition of a museum containing many original pioneer era artifacts.
+As Nevada’s oldest community, you better believe you’re in for some fascinating history at Mormon Station State Historic Park.
+A reconstructed version of the original 1851 Mormon Station trading post that burned down in 1910 begs to be explored, with the addition of a museum containing many original pioneer era artifacts.